-The AP English Literature and Composition course aligns to an introductory college-level literary analysis course.
-The course engages students in the close reading and critical analysis of imaginative literature to deepen their understanding of the ways writers use language to provide both meaning and pleasure.
-As they read, students consider a work's structure, style, and themes, as well as its use of figurative language, imagery, symbolism, and tone.
+AP English Literature and Composition is an introductory college-level literary analysis course.
+Students cultivate their understanding of literature through reading and analyzing texts as they explore concepts like character, setting, structure, perspective, figurative language, and literary analysis in the context of literary works.
+This course focuses on reading, analyzing, and writing about imaginative literature (fiction, poetry, drama) from various periods.
+Students engage in close reading and critical analysis of imaginative literature to deepen their understanding of the ways writers use language to provide both meaning and pleasure.
+As they read, students consider a work's structure, style, and themes, as well as its use of figurative language, imagery, and symbolism.
 Writing assignments include expository, analytical, and argumentative essays that require students to analyze and interpret literary works.
-This course prepares students for the Advanced Placement Exam which may earn the student college credit.
+This prepares students for the Advanced Placement Exam which may earn the student college credit.